iterative/dvc.org/content/docs/studio/create-view.md

 > These settings can be skipped when creating the view -- they can be edited
 > later.

-- **Monorepo:** If you have connected to a monorepo, then specify the full path to the root directory for the project that you want to connect to.
+- **Monorepo:** If you have connected to a [monorepo](https://en.wikipedia.org/wiki/Monorepo), then specify the full path to the root directory for the project that you want to connect to.
-- **Data remote:** The metrics and params that you want to include in the view may be present in a data remote (cloud storage or another location outside of the Git repo).
+- **Data remote:** The metrics and parameters that you want to include in the view may be present in a data remote (cloud storage or another location outside of the Git repo).
 If you want to include such data in your views, then you will have to grant DVC Studio access to the data remote.
-This access will have to be provided after you have connected to the repository.
-When creating the view, you can skip this setting.
+You can skip this setting when creating the view, and configure it later (in View settings).
 - **Custom files:** DVC Studio automatically detects metrics, plots, and parameters files specified in the project's `dvc.yaml`.
 If you want to connect custom files, you can add them by clicking on the `Add file` button.
 Enter the